Achieving Success Together

 McGill University is collaborating with Tetra Bio-Pharma on an NSERC (National Sciences and Engineering Research Council) funded research study to develop consumer products containing cannabinoids.

 NSERC – The National Sciences and Engineering Research Council of Canada connects industry players with world-firsts in knowledge and the people behind them, fueling R&D and leading to firsts in the marketplace.
 They have granted Tetra Bio-Pharma research funding related to the development of consumer products in collaboration with McGill University.

 The Ontario Lung Association is a not-for-profit organization dedicated to helping all Canadians breathe.
 Their community of donors, patients, researchers, volunteers and professional staff work to promote healthy breathing, support those living with lung disease and find future solutions.

 Targeted Pharmaceuticals Inc. is a cannabinoid-based biopharmaceutical company focused on drug discovery & personalized medicine derived from plant-based therapeutics and combination therapies.
 Tetra, Targeted Pharmaceuticals Inc., and the George Mason University (NCBID) have established a research collaboration to evaluate ARDS-003 in animals infected with SARS-CoV-2.

 Tetra Bio-Pharma and The New Brunswick Health Research Foundation are investing a combined $1 million, $500,000 each over five years to establish a Health Research Chair in Cannabis at the University of New Brunswick (UNB).
 The Chair will focus on the study of biochemistry, medicinal use and pharmacology of cannabis.
-This research will expand UNB’s commitment to research and innovation in the field of natural products and biomedical, health and life sciences – adding to its reputation as a leader in natural products’ research.
+This research will expand UNB’s commitment to research and innovation in the field of biomedical, health and life sciences.